All competitors must start the race carrying all of the following equipment and carry it with them for the duration of the race:

 At St Paulʼs Church Hall, Market Place, Ramsey from 7am (GR.
 453943) Google Street View

-There will be a mass start at 8am (no early and late starts as in previous years)
+There will be a mass start at 8am (no early start option)

 Half Manx Mountain Marathon

-Registration for the mountain race will take place in the car park adjacent to the entrance to St John’s Primary School between 12:00 and 12:45pm (GR.
+Number collection for the half will take place in the car park adjacent to the entrance to St John’s Primary School between 12:00 and 12:45pm (GR.
 278816) Google Street View

 The start of the Manx Mountain Marathon is from Market Place, Ramsey (GR.
 453943).